shakthi-sambas/x9115SNN/hw/read/9/README.md

 2) Passes regression tests: The transplant does not disrupt existing behaviour by introducing side effects.
 There are two cases of side effects:

-a) The truth, the whole truth: The transplant retains required existing behaviour of H. Ideally, all tests (and invariants, contracts, etc.) associated with System H (the host) that do not directly conflict with feature F from the donor (System D) should pass after transplantation.
+2a) The truth, the whole truth: The transplant retains required existing behaviour of H. Ideally, all tests (and invariants, contracts, etc.) associated with System H (the host) that do not directly conflict with feature F from the donor (System D) should pass after transplantation.
 Standard regression testing might be used to determine if the transplant sacrifices existing behaviour.

-b) ... and nothing but the truth: The transplant does not introduce new undesired behaviour.
+2b) ... and nothing but the truth: The transplant does not introduce new undesired behaviour.
 This might be measured in terms of anomaly detection or fuzz testing .
 Automated test data generation, could be used to augment the host’s existing test suite for higher coverage of the changed area HF.